Skip to main content

 Two-ingredient baby food/puree bites

 Make use of any extra baby food you have in the house with this easy recipe, courtesy of Kiki’s Canine Kitchen via Rover.
-Just mix any dog-safe baby food or produce puree (you can find a full list of fruits and veggies that dogs can have here) with your favorite flour and spoon the batter into treats to be baked.
-For this recipe, aim for about 1 cup of flour to 1 jar/4 ounces of baby food or puree, and bake for about 25 minutes at 350 degrees.
-You can select portion sizes for your pup either by scooping batter onto a tray before baking or by cutting up your dog treat cake after baking.
+Just mix any dog-safe baby food or produce puree (here’s a full list of fruits and veggies that dogs can have) with your favorite flour and spoon the batter into treats to be baked.

 Dehydrated sweet potato dog treats

-It doesn’t get much easier than this!
-The only (yep — only!) ingredient you’ll need is a canine favorite: sweet potato.
-To dehydrate these treats properly, and for a chewy yet flavorful finish, be prepared to cook them at a low temperature for quite a long time.
-About 6–8 hours in the oven at 200–250 degrees should do the trick!
 An estimated 10 hours at the same temperature in an air fryer should have the same effect.
 Make sure not to peel your potatoes, as the skin contains even more nutrients than the rest of the plant.
 Thin slices will also help them dry faster, since you’re looking for absolutely zero moisture in your finished treats.

 Fish fillets for dogs

 If you love baking, you’ll have a blast putting these together for your pup.
 Using four ingredients, which is slightly more than other recipes on this list call for, you’ll mix and roll out a delicious dough, which you can cut into your favorite shapes.
-Thanks to ASPCA’s full recipe, you can customize ingredients and portion sizes to fit your dog — and your kitchen.
-These biscuits will keep fresh for about a week when sealed tightly, so don’t make too many!
+Thanks to the ASPCA’s recipe, you can customize ingredients and portion sizes to fit your dog — and your kitchen.
+These biscuits will keep fresh for about a week when sealed tightly, so don’t make too many.

 Gabrielle LaFrank